Golden Days Festival

 15. What’s the time difference like?

-For most of the year it’s a six hour time difference to the East coast of the US.
+Before we moved this was one of the first questions about Copenhagen we looked up.
+For most of the year, it’s a six-hour time difference to the East coast of the US.
 It can make it tough to keep in touch with family there, but we schedule calls and FaceTime.

 16. What do they drink there?